 Typically, each device that you receive is in the "Shipment Mode".
 This mode includes factory settings that control the charge current of automatic capacitor reformations to avoid the possibility of temporary low battery readings.
-Shipment mode is automatically deactivated when electrophysiological tests (e.g., Impedance Measurement) are initiated by the programmer.
+Sensing is turned off during Shipment Mode; IEGMs will be disabled until Shipment mode is deactivated.
+Shipment mode is automatically deactivated by selecting the Program button and sending a permanent program to the device.
 The following can be used to verify status of the shipment mode:

-· The shipment mode is ON if the device displays "Shipment Mode Active" in the event list

-• The Shipment Mode is OFF if the device does not display "Shipment Mode Active" in the event list Complete the Medical Device Registration for the patient.
+- The shipment mode is ON if the device displays "Shipment Mode Active" in the event list - The Shipment Mode is OFF if the device does not display "Shipment Mode Active" in the event list Complete the Medical Device Registration for the patient.